opencord/cord/docs/quickstart.md

  * Connecting the test client to the vSG using a simulated OLT
  * Running `ping` in the client to a public IP address in the Internet

-Success of this test means that traffic is flowing between the subscriber household and the Internet via the vSG.
+Success means that traffic is flowing between the subscriber household and the Internet via the vSG.
 If it succeeds, the end of the test output should have some lines like this: